Jpoliachik/Q2D/README.md

 ===

-A two-dimensional serial queue for NSOperations that supports quick and easy reordering, prioritization, and cancellation of subqueues and processes while the queue is processing.
+A two-dimensional serial queue for NSOperations that supports quick and easy reordering, prioritization, and cancellation of subqueues and processes while the queue is executing.

 ## What to use Q2D for